rudla/AtrCompiler/README.md

  * If it's 1, RAMdisk will be formated after DOS will load.
  * If it's a 0 RAMdisk will not be formated
  * and if it's 8, the RAMdisk will be write protected

+## Sparta Dos

+Currently only read only support.

+'''
+NAME text
+'''

+Up to 8-character long volume name.